 Even with the abundance of online resources that will be an important part of your job search, don’t forget that you need great people skills in the workplace.
 We know that you’ll develop the necessary skills for jobs within your industry, but we want you to stand out in person as much as you will on paper.
-For this reason, we’ve put together a series of face-to-face workshops that can help you master the art of professional communication, small talk (yes, that’s actually important!), and other necessary business skills that you just can’t get from an app, a YouTube video, or your Facebook friends.
+For this reason, we’ve put together a career fair prep workshops that can help you master the art of professional communication, small talk (yes, that’s actually important!), and other necessary skills that you just can’t get from an app, a YouTube video, or your Facebook friends.

 See upcoming events on our Events and News page.